robertbaker13/phase-0-handbook/overview.md

 ### Reflections
 You will be asked to submit a reflection at the end of each unit.
 It is due the last Sunday at 11:59pm.
 ### Challenges
-Completion of challenges is not that you have the right answer, the perfect code, or the best explanation.
+Completing challenges does not mean that you have the right answer, the perfect code, or the best explanation.
 It is your **own, honest,  best** attempt at tackling the challenge using the process we defined (pseudocode, code, refactor, reflect), and we are most concerned with how quickly you can learn, not the "right" answer.

 If you are starting as a bashful beginner, your attempts may not even yield a working solution.
 This is OK.
 The most important thing we need to see is your engagement, your dedication to learning the material.
 If your solution ends up being 30 lines of pseudocode and you don't know where to begin, make a comment saying where you are stuck and submit it.
 Then reach out to your cohort mates to see if anyone has solved the challenge and pair with them.